qiekub/ideas/README.md

 Qiekub means
 "You belong!", "You are welcome!",
 "We are one family!", "We are a team!".
 The word Qiekub is based on the chiniese word 不客气.
-It means "You are welcome" and "Gern geschen".
+It means "You are welcome" and "Gern geschehen".
 So keep in mind that the original meaning is a bit different.

 ## The Services